yuliamg/intro_to_programing_2025/day0_wynton/day0_wynton.md

   - [File System Good Practices](#file-system-good-practices)

 ### Credit
-Most of the content from this page was cobbled together using content on [Wynton's website](https://wynton.ucsf.edu/hpc/index.html), with addition of some original writing and rewriting by Zack Mawaldi and ChatGPT.
+Most of the content from this page was cobbled together using content on [Wynton's website](https://wynton.ucsf.edu/hpc/index.html)+ some original writing and rewriting by Zack Mawaldi and ChatGPT.
 The person who did the cobbling is Zack.

 ### Helpful Resources
 - [Wynton Website](https://wynton.ucsf.edu/hpc/index.html)